uport-project/veramo-website/docs/advanced/beta_versions.md

 sidebar_label: Beta Versions
 ---

-We are currently in public beta but we want to make sure that the road is smooth as possible for anyone starting to build applications on Veramo with a view to deploying in production.
+We are currently in public beta but we want to make sure that the road is smooth as possible for anyone starting to build applications on Serto with a view to deploying in production.
 If you are planning on deploying an application in production within the next year please [contact us here](/docs/) and talk with us about your plans.

 Versions for beta will follow this pattern.

 ```
-@veramo/core@beta.3
+@serto/core@beta.3
 ```

 Minor feature version.
 This will have new features or refactorings of previous features.

 ```
-@veramo/core@beta.3.1 - Minor fix version
+@serto/core@beta.3.1 - Minor fix version
 ```

 Patch fix version.
 This will have bug fixes from the previous major version.